videojs/video.js/docs/guides/options.md

 Puts the player in [fluid](#fluid) mode and the value is used when calculating the dynamic size of the player.
 The value should represent a ratio - two numbers separated by a colon (e.g. `"16:9"` or `"4:3"`).

 Alternatively, the classes `vjs-16-9`, `vjs-9-16`, `vjs-4-3` or `vjs-1-1` can be added to the player.

+### `audioOnlyMode`

+> Type: `boolean`
+> Default: `false`

+If set to true, it asynchronously hides all player components except the control bar, as well as any specific controls that are needed only for video.
+This option can be set to `true` or `false` by calling `audioOnlyMode([true|false])` at runtime.
+When used as a setter, it returns a Promise.
+When used as a getter, it returns a Boolean.

 ### `audioPosterMode`